deliteexcesspower/trypublic/lab2019/human-readable-uuid/northware_naming_convention.md

         * without autocomplete assistance?
     * how easy is it to recognize that they are different UUIDs just by glancing at them?
     * how easy is it to remember or recognize the UUIDs just by glancing at them?
+    * how usable, searchable, helpful if you only remember a partial substring and not the whole thing?